ramashish786/superstore_dashboard_using_streamlit/Dashboard/README.md

 ## Sales Dashbord using Streamlit

-### In the dashboard I have highleghted Sales by Region , Category , ship mode and have display Yearly Sales
+In the dashboard, I have highlighted Sales by Region, Category, ship mode and have displayed Yearly Sales.

 ![1](https://github.com/user-attachments/assets/39bed64d-cda6-4445-a908-36f0d4817c4f)
 ![2](https://github.com/user-attachments/assets/db68e488-11a7-4605-9d3a-c101e2195f90)